shreyas-bk/OptimalCluster/README.md

 Visit this link : [Example](https://colab.research.google.com/github/shreyas-bk/OptimalClusterExampleNB/blob/master/Example.ipynb)

 Note - Looking for contributors to imporve this package, message me on LinkedIn if interested : [LinkedIn](https://www.linkedin.com/in/shreyas-kera-027727178/)

+#TODO

+ - add increment_step param to elbow_kf with default as 0.5
+ - New verbose parameter addition for methods
+ - Needs checks for upper and lower parameters